Client Support

 Pay down credit cards strategically

 Get utilization below 10%.
-Use AZEO.
+Use the AZEO method.
 Do not close cards.
 Time your payments to the statement closing date.

 Negotiate pay-for-delete